gerwld/spoplus-extension/README.md

 1. **Activation:** Open the web version of Spotify in your Browser.
 2. **Extension Access:** Click on the SpoPlus Extension extension icon in the browser toolbar to activate it.
-3. **Customization:** Access the extension options to start customizing your Spotify experience.
-Choose from various customization features, including element visibility, theme selection, and element styling.
-4. **Enjoy!** Sit back, relax, and enjoy your personalized Spotify interface.

 ## Contributing